Logo

 I’ve been working with Power BI a lot lately on a “passion project” for myself.
 I’ll be starting to share more about that in the coming days but first I wanted to share a little tip (that I wish we didn’t need!) for sizing columns on Matrix visuals in Power BI.

-I’ve read a number of other posts and suggestions around creating a measure with all “X’s” but they have never worked for me.
-I’m probably doing something wrong! ;)
+I've read many other posts and suggestions around creating a measure with all "X's" but they have never worked for me.
+I'm probably doing something wrong! ;)

 The Problem: columns not aligning nicely